yochannah/carpentries.org/pages/member_faq.md

 non-member affiliated trainees.

 3. **How soon after signing my membership can I get started with Instructor Training?**<br>
-* **For sites in the Americas and Africa / Middle East / Europe time zones:** In your 12 month membership period, we will be offering at least 6-8 [online events scheduled in your timezone](https://carpentries.github.io/instructor-training/training_calendar/) (and/or an adjacent time zone).
+In your 12 month membership period, we will be offering at least 6-8 online events scheduled across various timezones.
+To view a full list of upcoming training events please see the [Instructor Training Calendar page](https://carpentries.github.io/instructor-training/training_calendar/).
 Your trainees are invited to join any event(s) that suits their schedule(s), either as a group or individually, along with new trainees from other parts of our community.<br>
-* **For sites in other time zones:** You are welcome to join any scheduled online event in the Americas and Africa / Middle East / Europe time zones.
+It is difficult to schedule events in everytime zone, so your trainees are always welcome to join scheduled online events in adjacent timezones, given the times are reasonable for their schedule.
 However, knowing this may not be ideal for you, we will work with you to schedule an online event based on your needs and our Trainers’ availability.
 To ensure that we can meet everyone’s needs, we generally like to schedule these events 2-3 months in advance.
 Once this event is scheduled, we may invite people from other sites to join as well, to begin to build community in your part of the world.<br>

 4. **How do I find out if trainees at my site have completed Instructor Training or the certification process and how many seats remain available under my membership?**<br>
 For best results, we recommend tracking this locally.
 Keeping in touch with trainees can have additional value in building your